 - 1 cup frozen peas

 - Stir in the soy sauce and rice vinegar.
 Taste and add additional soy sauce (for more saltiness), sugar (for more sweetness), or red pepper flakes (for more heat) as desired.
-Stir in the peas and let cook 3 additional minutes.
-Serve warm over rice, garnished with fresh cilantro.
+Stir in the peas and let cook for 3 additional minutes.
+Serve warm over rice or quinoa, garnished with fresh cilantro.